ortus-docs/testbox-docs/README.md

 ![MockBox](images/MockBox_300.png)

 MockBox is a companion package to TestBox that will give you advanced mocking/stubbing capabilities; hence a Mocking Framework.
-You can use it from within TestBox or as a standalone package.

 <a href="https://vimeo.com/85396307"><img src="./images/testBoxIntro_VideoThumbnail.png"></a>